Drain Cleaning Tips »

 - A Needle Nose™ drain cleaner is a sewer jetter with a tougher, braided steel jacket and a special compact nozzle tip that allows it to pass through more types and sizes of drains.

-- Powering the sewer jetter with a gas pressure washer rated 2.0 GPM to 4.0 GPM can make the job much easier, since septic sludge can take significant force to scrub and flush out of the line.
-Powering the sewer jetter with a smaller electric machine is not recommended for cleaning septic fields.
+- A gas pressure washer rated 2.0 GPM to 4.0 GPM is usually required, since septic sludge can take significant force to scrub and flush out of the line.
+Electric pressure washers don't have sufficient power to scrub and flush the heavy sludge.

 - It's usually recommended to locate and expose through digging the downhill end of each septic line, digging a large enough hole under each end for the sludge to flow out and accumulate as you clean the opened line.